ekliao/EricLiaoDigitalGarden/src/site/notes/Web publishing with Obsidian + Github + Netlify｜Obdisian 架站成功的做法.md

 date-created:: 2023-04-15

+*(Update 2023-10-23)* The original web page of Feng's blogpost referred to below is gone, as he announced the loss of the content this month in a short [post](https://www.fengrin.me/blog/my-first-post).
+Luckily, I copied and pasted the original text below.
+Unfortunately the images are broken and lost.
+The moral: Back up your good stuff. 好東西記得備份！

+---

 This is the main guide, with thanks to [Feng Zhang (峰的博客)](https://fengrin.me/), that directly helped me build the website you're seeing.
 Its opening paragraphs enticed me with the idea of "publishing at the push of a button" (通過命令一鍵發布).
 It provides high-level steps without going into detailed steps, but luckily I managed to figure them out, especially the seemingly magical yet baffling parts of Netlify's role in this undertaking.

 *(Update 2023-07-27)* For detailed guide straight from the horse's mouth, see "Related Resources" at the bottom of this page.